christopherariasjr/ez-inputs/README.md

 ```
 const ez = require('easy-inputs');

-//String prompt
+//Text prompt
+//Text prompt returns a "String" data type.

 var name = ez.text('What is your name?: );

 //Number prompt
+//Number prompt returns a Number data type

 var name = ez.number('What is your age?: );

-//Question propmt allows you to get a yes or no answer from the user
+//Question propmt allows you to get a closed-ended question from the user
 //The array needs to be two objects and have a name and value element
 //An optional "default" element is applicable to allow the user to continue with a default answer

 var dog = ez.question('Are you a dog? [y/N]: ', [
     {
         name: 'y',